How to Manipulate with Language

 Most of persuasion doesn’t happen overtly, but under the radar of a conversation.
 A good persuader doesn’t make his case on the record, but makes his adversary tacitly agree to important points merely by being in conversation.
 This is actually pretty easy to see and use yourself if you need to, and there are plenty of examples possible.

-Here I'm going to illustrate some of these linguistic tricks, and to be topical, I'll use the example of Donald Trump as theme.
-Scott Adams, for example, has dubbed Trump as a "Master Persuader" who has an impressive arsenal of persuasive techniques, but I want to focus on some of the linguistic tricks used against Trump.
-None of them are specific to him, but he's a good example because the press has used some of its most effective tricks against him, many of them to some success (at least to convince certain people).
+Here I’m going to illustrate some of these linguistic tricks, and to be topical, I’ll use the example of Donald Trump as theme since he has been a frequent and quite unabashed target of manipulative language on the part of a media who simultaneously hates him, yet pretends to be aloof.
+None of them are specific to him, but he’s a good example because the press has used some of its most effective tricks against him, many of them to some success (at least to convince certain people).

 Scope ambiguity